Kuzziv/PokemonLib/PokemonGameLib.Tests/README.md

 ## Troubleshooting

 - **Test Failures**: If tests fail, review the test output to diagnose issues.
-Make sure to address any failing tests promptly.
+Ensure any failing tests are addressed promptly.
-- **Dependency Issues**: Ensure that all dependencies are restored and up to date by running `dotnet restore`.
+- **Dependency Issues**: Ensure all dependencies are restored and up to date by running `dotnet restore`.

 ## Contribution